 ATTRACTION TICKET DISCOUNTS

 I’ve written previously about how I use my employee perks with Tickets At Work to get discounted tickets to amusement parks.
-When I was looking for discounted tickets to Dollywood, the only website that listed discounted tickets for opening day was AAA.
+Here are the prices when I was looking for discounted tickets to Dollywood.

-That’s a $14 savings on two tickets over the next lowest price I found.
-In our case we saved $20 because the other tickets weren’t available for our trip.
+That’s a $30 savings on two tickets with AAA over the retail price and $25 less than the next lowest price I found.

 AAA members get several benefits with Hertz.
 Getting a young renter fee or additional driver fees waived could save you large amounts of money on a single rental since the young renter fee can be up to $30 per day.